 One of the unexpected benefits of strength training is hormone balance.
 It regulates estrogen and progesterone levels.
-Strength training also streamlines all organs involved in hormone balance such as the brain, liver, gut, ovaries, adrenals and many others.
-With its ability to improve blood circulation, it can nourish hormone-producing glands, balance hormones and relieve menopause symptoms!
+Strength training also streamlines all organs involved in hormone balance, such as the brain, liver, gut, ovaries, adrenals and many others.
+Its ability to improve blood circulation can nourish hormone-producing glands, balance hormones, and relieve menopause symptoms!

 5. Boost your mood

 Strength training increases oxygenation to your brain and gut.
 This helps boost the production of hormones such as serotonin, dopamine and endorphins.
 These hormones make you happier, and at the same time, relax your central nervous system.
 As a result, you’re able to relieve anxiety, mood swings and depression!

 6. Relieves stress – adrenal and stress hormone regulation

 Stress hormones are a big help when you’re under pressure.
 However, if they stay in your blood longer than expected, they will wreak havoc and cause problems.
 Strength training is one of the fastest ways to flush out excess stress hormones.
 It also nourishes your adrenals and keeps them healthy throughout menopause.